-- Fry the bacon until crispy and the set aside with the chicken.
+- Fry the bacon until crispy and then set aside with the chicken.

 - Add the wine and bring this up to a rolling boil and then add the chicken and bacon pieces back.

-- Allow this to simmer over a low heat for 15 minutes with the lid on.
+- Allow this to simmer over low heat for 15 minutes with the lid on.

 - Remove the lid, add the cream and continue to cook with the lid off for a further 15 - 20 minutes.

-- If the sauce is still to thin after the 30 minutes, remove the chicken and then increase the heat. cook the sauce until it has reduced and thickened.
-Check seasoning and add salt and pepper.
+- If the sauce is still too thin after 30 minutes, remove the chicken and then increase the heat. cook the sauce until it has reduced and thickened.
+Check the seasoning and add salt and pepper.

-- Return the chicken to the sauce and allow to heat through.
+- Return the chicken to the sauce and allow it to heat through.

 - Sprinkle the chopped parsley and serve.